 Sanborn Fire Insurance Maps

-Originally designed for fire insurance assessment, these large-scale, color-coded maps of U.S. cities and towns show the location and use of buildings, as well as the materials employed in their construction.
+Originally designed for fire insurance assessment, these large-scale, color-coded maps of U.S. cities and towns show the location, footprint, and use of buildings, as well as the materials employed in their construction.
 The maps also indicate which city utilities - such as water and fire service - were available.

 Each city or town is mapped on one or more sheets that include the downtown region, some housing areas, and local mills.
 Each set includes an index sheet.
 Outlying mill sites and small populated centers in the country near a town are sometimes included as insets.